 Sesamoids: A bone which is enveloped within a tendon, as in the two bones under the first metatarsal bone.

 Shin Splints: Leg pain around the shin bone (tibia) occurring after a period of activity.
-It has been proposed that the pain may be caused by inflammation at the site where the lower leg muscles attach to the bone (periosteitis) or perhaps due to mild compartment syndrome.
+It has been proposed that the pain may be caused either by inflammation at the site where the lower leg muscles attach to the bone (periosteitis), or by mild compartment syndrome.

 Splay Foot: Abnormally wide foot.